matthewmuccio/TerminalTrader/README.md

 TerminalTrader
 ==============
-A simple trading application built using the MVC design pattern that runs on a terminal or command line interface.
+A simple trading application for buying and selling stock with real market data, built using the MVC design pattern, that runs on a terminal or command line interface.